NexusMutual/cover-router/README.md

 - **URL**: `/v2/api/quote`
 - **Method**: `GET`
 - **OpenAPI**: `/v2/api/docs/#/Quote/get_api_v2_quote`
-- **Description**: The quote route uses a product id, a cover amount and a period to return premium and the best available combination of pools for the premium.
+- **Description**: The quote route uses a product id, a period and the cover amount for a given cover asset to return premium and the best available combination of pools for the premium.
-- **Quote Engine**: Calculation is based on batching the current capacities and mapping them with the price per pool, then the cheapest capacity is selected, and remapped if not the whole cover amount is covered by the cheapest capacity.
+- **Quote Engine**: Calculation is based on batching the current capacities and mapping them with the price per pool, then the cheapest capacity is selected, and remapped if the whole cover amount is not covered by the cheapest capacity.

 ### Capacity Route